 Once you arrive at Bliss Massage, your massage therapist will escort you to a private room where you will have a few moments to discuss how you are feeling since your last session, any new areas of pain or tension that you would like the therapist to concentrate on, what type of massage you are looking for that day, etc. The massage therapist will then step out of the room while you undress to your comfort level and lay on the massage table per the therapist’s directions.
 The massage therapist will re-enter the room and proceed with the massage.

-Will my hour massage last a full 30, 60 or 90 minutes?
+Will my massage be a full 60 or 90 minutes?

 Yes.
-Bliss Massage strives to give you the full value of your time and money so when you purchase a 30, 60 or 90 minute appointment, you will receive that full amount of time.
+Bliss Massage strives to give you the full value of your time and money so the length of time you reserve is the full amount of time you’ll receive.
 It is best to plan on being at Bliss Massage for 15 minutes longer than your scheduled appointment time to allow you plenty of time before and after your appointment.
 The only time your massage will be cut short of the scheduled time is if you are running late – Bliss needs to stay respectful of each appointment, and if you are late to start your treatment, the massage may be cut short in order for your massage therapist to stay on time for any other clients coming to the office that day.

 Do I need to undress completely?

 No. While many clients prefer to undress completely to allow the massage therapist access to all of the body muscles (such as the glute and spinal muscles), there are a few people who choose to leave on undergarments, shorts and/or a tank top.
 If you choose to leave clothes on during your massage, please wear loose clothing so that the massage therapist can work around them if needed.

 Will my valuables be secured during my massage?

 It is recommended that you leave any valuables at home so that you don’t leave them behind in your ‘haze’ of relaxation.
 However, you will be able to keep any belongings securely in the room with you throughout your session.